• Home

 Joining The Reserve: Circumstances Count

-When talking about pros and cons of becoming a Reserve member, the first thing to enter into the “con” category?
-You may not be able to rely on the experiences of those you know who have joined the Reserve if your circumstances aren’t similar.
+When talking about pros and cons of becoming a Reserve member, the first thing to enter into the “con” category is that you may not be able to rely on the experiences of those you know who have joined the Reserve if your circumstances aren’t similar.

 On the “pro” side on this subject, your Reserve recruiter can pair you with others who have a similar circumstance to yours.